-Funding from the Canada Foundation for Innovation (CFI) and provincial partners is being used to replace several ageing systems with new national systems that will consolidate resources and centralize services.
+Funding from the Canada Foundation for Innovation (CFI) and provincial partners has been used to replace several ageing systems with new national systems to consolidate resources and centralize services.
 For more information on the national migration process and the 2017 Technology Refresh Update, please visit the Compute Canada website.

 Table of Contents: